Sensitivity analysis for mixed binary quadratic programming: Main results.

 The relaxations Shor1 and Shor2 are solved using Mosek, while the relaxation Cont is solved using Gurobi.
 Notice that these problems may have multiple optimal solutions, so different solvers might lead to different solutions.

 We choose relaxation Shor1 as a baseline and measure the goodness of those predictions by \textit{relative gap}.
-Given rhs change $\Delta \bv$, ground-truth $z(\bv + \Delta \bv)$, the prediction $p_1$ by Shor1 and the prediction $p_2$ by some method, then
+Given the rhs change $\Delta \bv$, the ground-truth $z(\bv + \Delta \bv)$, the prediction $p_1$ by Shor1 and the prediction $p_2$ by some method, then

-This is always a non-negative number and the smaller relative gap the better performance of the given method.
+This is always a non-negative number and a smaller relative gap indicates a better performance of the given method.